 Why It’s The Best Mattress for Combination Sleepers:

-The quilted pillow top adds softness without sacrificing support, while copper gel memory foam and a GlacioTex or TENCEL cover help regulate temperature to prevent overheating.
+The pillow top adds softness without sacrificing support, while the gel memory foam and a GlacioTex or TENCEL cover help regulate temperature to prevent overheating.
 For those dealing with restlessness, back discomfort, or sleeping hot, this mattress adjusts as you move, making it easier to stay comfortable in different sleep positions.

 Helix Midnight Luxe